connorjclark/hoten.cc/blog/_posts/2017-07-13-a-gentle-introduction-to-asp.md

 This construct is called a `choice rule`.
 Like a `proposition`, it will output the term on the LHS (left hand side) when conditions on the RHS are met.
 The difference is that the emitted terms are grouped as a *set*, and each possible subset of terms will be emitted in a different model.

 If you ran `clingo`, oops!
 There are 100 cells, and each cell can be in one of two states.
-You've given cling marching orders to generate 2^100 = 1,267,650,600,228,229,401,496,703,205,376 models.
+You've given clingo marching orders to generate 2^100 = 1,267,650,600,228,229,401,496,703,205,376 models.
 You can run `clingo model.lp 1` to instruct clingo that you only want a single model.

-The solver is deteriminstic, so it will always be the same model.
-You can modify this behavior by using additional arguements: `clingo blog.lp 1 --sign-def=rnd --rand-freq=1 --seed=123`.
+The solver is deterministic, so it will always be the same model.
+You can modify this behavior by using additional arguments: `clingo blog.lp 1 --sign-def=rnd --rand-freq=1 --seed=123`.
 Providing different values for the seed will affect the solution you get.

 Define a complementary term for land: